International reactions to the 2008 Tibetan unrest: Europe

 In Rome, Italy, several hundred Tibetans and Italians held a peaceful candlelight vigil outside the Chinese Embassy.

 In Lithuania, a small group of Lithuanians held a peaceful protest in front of China's embassy in Vilnius on 17 March.
-On 20 April 2008 more than 60 bike riders protested on the streets of Vilnius, by the China embassy and demanded at the Presidential palace not to visit Olympic games opening in Beijing.
+On 20 April 2008, more than 60 bike riders protested on the streets of Vilnius, by the Chinese embassy, and demanded, at the Presidential palace, not to visit Olympic games opening in Beijing.

 In The Hague, Netherlands, about 400 protesters attempted to storm the Chinese consulate.
 They managed to take down the Chinese flag and replace it with the Tibetan flag.

-In Zurich, Swiss police fired tear-gas at Tibetan independence demonstrators who tried to storm the Chinese consulate.
+In Zürich, Swiss police fired tear-gas at Tibetan independence demonstrators who tried to storm the Chinese consulate.

-In London, United Kingdom, two protesters who had a history of interfering with the exhibition placed placards upon Terracotta Warriors on loan to the British Museum.
-On March 22, 2008 Tibetan exiles and British supporters protested in London.
+In London, the United Kingdom, two protesters who had a history of interfering with the exhibition placed placards upon Terracotta Warriors on loan to the British Museum.
+On March 22, 2008, Tibetan exiles and British supporters protested in London.